 As we age, it’s important to keep our muscles strong and bodies moving.
 Regular exercise helps to improve balance, maintain energy levels and keep overall brain function sharp — all of which aid in making daily tasks and movements easier.
 Exercising as a senior can also help prevent common ailments like osteoporosis, heart disease and diabetes.

-The below low-impact exercises are ideal for seniors looking to maintain or improve their overall fitness.
+Below are some low-impact exercises that are ideal for seniors looking to maintain or improve their fitness levels.

+It can be difficult to find the best low-impact exercise for seniors.
 Older adults are at a higher risk of falling or pulling muscles, which is why balance and flexibility exercises are important to keep your body in alignment.
-If you’re able to take classes, yoga, Tai Chi and Pilates are excellent choices for seniors looking to maintain strength — especially if the classes are geared toward older adults.
-These workouts incorporate balance, flexibility and strength in a controlled, low-impact format.

-Can’t make a class?
-Here are a few exercises and stretches that can improve flexibility and balance at home:
+Can’t make a workout class?
+Here are a few low impact exercises for seniors to do at home:

-Think cardio is only good for you if you are vigorously exercising?
+Think cardio is only good if you are vigorously exercising?
 Think again.
-Seniors can also experience cardiovascular health benefits from low-impact cardio exercises.
+People can also experience cardiovascular health benefits from low-impact exercise.
 Moderate aerobic activity is great for getting your heart rate up and improving cardiorespiratory fitness.
-By participating in low-impact activities, you can lower the risk of heart disease, stroke, type 2 diabetes, high blood pressure, and even helps improve sleep and memory.

-Great low-impact cardio exercises for those over 65 are:
+Great low-impact cardio exercises for those 65 and up include:

-For older adults who already experience stiffness, arthritis, or joint pain, low-impact water exercises or use of an elliptical or exercise bike can help reduce the body weight on joints and can reduce possible muscle strain.
-Low-impact cardio also reduces the risk of falling or irritating past injuries, which are two concerns seniors might have when considering starting a new workout plan.
+If you experience stiffness, arthritis or joint pain, low-impact water exercises, an elliptical or exercise bike can help reduce weight on your joints and lessen muscle strain.
+Low-impact cardio also reduces the risk of falling or irritating past injuries, which are two concerns you might have when starting a new workout plan.

-Strong muscles are key for seniors who want to continue living independently.
+Seniors who want to continue living independently for as long as possible should consider weight training.
 Lifting items like groceries can help to maintain strength, but dedicated weight training with light dumbbells and/or resistance bands can also go a long way toward strengthening your muscles.

-As a starting point, seniors should use 1-5 lb. weights and resistance bands that offer light or medium resistance.
+As a starting point, try using 1-5 pound weights and resistance bands that offer light or medium resistance.
 Start lighter and slowly increase weight or resistance while doing exercises that include:

 Lifting too heavy of weights or jumping too quickly into a new program could result in injury.
-Seniors looking to kickstart a workout program should ask their health professionals which activities are best for their goals and personal capabilities.
+When looking to kickstart a workout program, ask your health provider which activities are best for your goals and personal capabilities.